betanri/chronos/README.md

-# Chronos Custom Dating Pipeline
+# Chronos -- Custom Dating Tree Pipeline

 This pipeline dates a phylogram with `ape::chronos` and gives you: